 - Surgical masks

 - Three layered masks

 - Fabric or cloth masks

-- Athlete centered face masks

 FFP3 masks should be reserved for clinical use by the NHS and stocks preserved for this important work.
-As the individuals will be screened, we do not perceive there to be a need for FFP3 masks, although this relies on all clubs to screen properly.
-First Aiders should use their own clinical judgement.
+As individuals will be screened, we do not perceive there to be a need for FFP3 masks, although this relies on all clubs to screen properly.
+First Aiders should use their clinical judgement.